052223-java-angular/McLean-p1-Backend/README.md

 ## Tech Stacks

+- **Angular**: The main framework used for building the application's frontend.
+- **Spring Boot**: The main framework used for building the application's backend.
+- **TypeScript**: A framework built on JavaScript used for building the application's frontend.
+- **JavaScript**: The programming language used to add dynamic features on the application's frontend.
+- **CSS**: The programming language used for adding style to the application's frontend.
+- **HTML**: The markup language used for building the application's frontend.
-- **Java**: The main programming language used for building the application.
+- **Java**: The foundational programming language used for building the application's backend.
 - **PostgreSQL**: Used as the database to store user, product, and order data.
 - **Maven or Gradle**: Used for managing project dependencies.
 - **JUnit**: A testing framework for Java applications, used to ensure our code works as expected.